ShaffySwitcher/RhythmHeavenAdvance/README.md

 #### Installing Dependencies

-To install the required dependencies for the decomp, first run this command:
+To install the required dependencies for the project, first run this command:

 `sudo apt install build-essential binutils-arm-none-eabi git libpng-dev ffmpeg`